DoctorWayWay/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

+**For clarification on my examples, the dashes are meant to indicate indentation.**

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

 - .map(), .reduce(), and .filter() all loop over the array they are applied to.

-- .map() can take an array, change the values inside the array, and return a new array with the altered values. .map() does not affect the array it is mapping.
+- **.map()** can take an array, change the values inside the array, and return a new array with the altered values. .map() does not affect the array it is mapping.

 Example: const numbers = [1, 2, 3] ... numbers.map((num) => num - 1) when returned would give [0, 1, 2] as a new array.

-If I wanted to add 2 to each value inside an array, I would use the .map() method.
+- If I wanted to add 2 to each value inside an array, I would use the .map() method.

-- .reduce() combines all elements within the array it is reducing, turning the array into a single value.
+- **.reduce()** combines all elements within the array it is reducing, turning the array into a single value.
 Unlike .map() and .filter(), which create a new array when executed, .reduce() makes changes directly to the array it is reducing.

+Example:
-Example: const numbers = [1, 2, 3] ... numbers.reduce((accumulator, currentValue) => accumulator + currentValue) when returned would give 6 alone.
-If I want to reduce an array to a single value, I would use the .reduce() method.
+const numbers = [1, 2, 3];
+numbers.reduce((accumulator, currentValue) => accumulator + currentValue) // when returned would give 6 alone.

+- If I want to reduce an array to a single value, I would use the .reduce() method.

-- .filter() uses a function to filter through an array to.
+- **.filter()** uses a function to filter through an array to.
 The filtered array is returned as a new array, therefore leaving the array it filtered untouched, just like .map().
 Unlike .map() and .reduce(), .filter() cannot alter the values inside the array, as it simply pulls the values from the array being filtered and pushes them to a new array that this method automatically creates.

-Example: const numbers = [1, 2, 3] ... numbers.filter((num) => num === 1 || num === 2) when returned would give the new array [1, 2].
-If I want to have an array that only contains certain values from a previous array I made, I would use the .filter() method.
+Example: const numbers = [1, 2, 3]
+numbers.filter((num) => num === 1 || num === 2) when returned would give the new array [1, 2].

+- If I want to have an array that only contains certain values from a previous array I made, I would use the .filter() method.

 2. Explain the difference between a callback and a higher order function.

-- A higher order function is a function that takes in a function or returns a function.
+- A **higher order function** is a function that takes in a function or returns a function.

-- A callback function is a function that gets passed into another function as its parameter.
+- A **callback function** is a function that gets passed into another function as its parameter.

 - A callback function goes inside of another function, resulting in a higher order function.
 Callback and higher order functions must work hand in hand with each other.

 3. Explain what a closure is.

-- A closure is when an inner function (a function within a function) references information from outside itself to complete its task.
+- A **closure** is when an inner function (a function within a function) references information from outside itself to complete its task.

 Example:
-const outerVariable = "apple";
 const outerVar = "apple";
 function example() {
 --const introduction = "Hi, I am";